inrupt/solid-common-vocab-js/README.md

 around 'NamedNode' objects conforming to the [RDFJS interface](http://rdf.js.org/data-model-spec/).
 This means that Vocab Term instances can be used natively with libraries that are RDFJS-compliant, such as `rdf-ext` or `rdflib.js`.
-A `VocabTerm` may be built by passing an RDFJS `Datafactory` implemented with any library, but it also embeds a basic `Datafactory` implementation for simplicity.
+A `VocabTerm` may be built by passing an RDFJS `DataFactory` implemented with any library, but it also embeds a basic `DataFactory` implementation for simplicity.

 ### Introductory example